INTRANET-Consulting/driver_DBUPDATE/README.md

   - Put the service behind HTTPS (nginx/ALB/reverse proxy) and expose `/api/v1/*`.
 - Frontend
   - Set `VITE_API_BASE_URL=https://your-backend-host/api/v1`.
+  - Set `VITE_PLAN_ENDPOINT` to your optimizer planning endpoint.
+The Planner tab will persist your last-entered URL in localStorage and keep using it until you change it; if it’s empty, it falls back to the value from `.env`.
   - Build: `npm run build`; serve the `dist/` folder from your web server/ CDN/ object storage.
   - If serving from a different domain, keep CORS in sync with `FRONTEND_URL`.
 - Monitoring